mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

 1. **Exciting title**
    1. Do not lead with a competitor parity feature
    2. Communicate primary benefit
+   3. Lead with the most exciting/impactful new feature
 2. **Compelling, specific one-liners**
    1. Introduce features with compelling, concise, specific descriptions
    2. If the feature is a filler for a release, be vague and add it at the end of the blog post, e.g. "Performance improvements to mobile" **\(please avoid when possible\)**